 - a balsa wood engineering challenge where the strength of a structure is tested with weights while a performance ensues,

-Older kids should learn a process for how to brainstorm what needs to be done, to make their own task lists, and to learn how to manage their time, although coaches are still allowed to act as secretary or scribe sometimes during sessions.
+Older kids learn how to brainstorm what needs to be done, to make their own task lists, and to learn how to manage their time, although coaches are still allowed to act as secretary or scribe sometimes during sessions.
 Coaches can also assist elementary school students in filling out paperwork, as long as it is their words.

 Meetings can last up to two hours.
 You can schedule more sessions and host 2 to 5 kids at some meetings, to create more time for hands-on work.
 Or you can set greater limits on your time as a coach, and the students can work on projects at home, then bring them to meetings.